timescale/docs/mst/integrations/prometheus-mst.md

       *   Click `Create` to create the endpoint.

     These details are used when setting up your Prometheus installation, in the `prometheus.yml` configuration file.
-This enables you to make this Managed TimescaleDB endpoint a target for Prometheus to scrape.
+This allows you to make this Managed TimescaleDB endpoint a target for Prometheus to scrape.

 1. Use this sample configuration file to set up your Prometheus installation,